ryanrolds/screeps-bot-choreographer/README.md

 * Builder - Harvest/pick up energy in room and completes construction
 * Repairer - Harvest/pick up energy in room and repair structures
 * Defender - Attacks hostiles creeps in room
+* Explorer - Goes to rooms in domain to get visibility (triggers remote harvesting)
+* Distributor - Moves energy from Containers/Storage into Spawner, Turrets
 * Claimer - Claims/Reserves rooms (TODO)
-* Explorer - Goes to rooms in domain to get visibility (triggers remote harvesting)
 * Attacker - Rally at Attack Flag and attack hostiles in room (TODO)
-* Distributor - Moves energy from Containers/Storage into Spawner, Turrets (TODO)

 ### Colony